 When children do not show the necessary learning behaviours, certain sanctions will come into operation (see appendix 1 for a list of behaviours).
-All classes follow the same strategy and sanctions:
+Year 1 - Year 6 classes follow the same strategy and sanctions.
+See above for EYFS:

 - Every child begins every lesson on a 'green card'.
-A first offence (for example, disruption of learning) leads to the child being given a verbal warning, if the behaviour continues the pupil will receive another verbal warning. - On the second verbal warning, there will be a clear indication that if they continue to exhibit such behaviour they will move onto a yellow card. - Every classroom has a visible behaviour chart.
-If a child is given a yellow card, they have to move their name to the yellow area and write their name on a log sheet (see appendix 3).
-The child or teacher will write the reason for the yellow card. - This is a record for every child of the instances and reasons they were given a yellow card.
-If their behaviour improves until the end of the lesson, they can move back to being on a green card and move their name up. - If a child exhibits poor behaviour a third time in one lesson, they will be given a red card.
-This is recorded on the log sheet.
-This means they will need to move to a partner class and complete a reflection sheet (see appendix 2) - Partner classes: - Reception and Year 1 - Year 2 and Year 3
+A first offence (for example, disruption of learning) leads to the child being given a verbal warning, if the behaviour continues the pupil will receive another verbal warning. - On the second verbal warning, there will be a clear indication that if they continue to exhibit such behaviour they will move onto a yellow card. - If a yellow card is given, the class teacher or child (age appropriate) will complete a log of the incident in the class behaviour folder. - The consequence for each yellow card equates to 5 minutes taken away from golden time - Golden time takes place at 2.30pm every Friday. - Some incidents, such as violence, could lead to a child fast tracking straight to a red card.